pswegr/front-end-take-home/design-docs/MessageBar.md

 - Global message bars display nonmodal messages that inform users of updates or changes to system status.
 - Contextual message bars are most often used in task flows and forms, providing users additional context or information about a task.
 - Either can be used for critical system alerts or passive feedback.

+## Positioning
+- Component should be displayed within page flow (not as part of overlay)

 ## Modifiers
 There are 3 modifiers that can be used to change the Message bar: